Summer lovin'? Not in angry Europe's tourist hotspots

 Tourist arrivals in Italy rose a modest 1 percent in 2016 to almost 56 million, but hotel stays were up 4.8 percent in the first half of 2017.
 Foreign visitors to the glories of Rome, Florence and Venice surged 31.5 percent between 2009 and 2015.

-Resident anger has prompted Italian authorities to monitor tourists more closely, with special patrols in Rome's historic center and fines for people who paddle in the fountains.
+Resident anger has prompted Italian authorities to monitor tourists more closely, with special patrols in Rome's historic centre and fines for people who paddle in the fountains.

 Venetian authorities experimented with limiting access to certain areas during a festival for the first time in the city's history in July, shortly after the street protest.